CalebTek/GatewayManagementAPI/README.md

 This project provides a RESTful API for managing gateways and their associated devices.
 It allows users to store information about gateways, validate their attributes, and perform operations on peripheral devices.

+For the frontend counterpart, please refer to the [GatewayManagementUI](https://github.com/CalebTek/GatewayManagementUI.git) repository.

 ## Features

 - Create a new gateway